dragontaoran/SUGEN/README.md

 gene_1  variant_1,variant_2
 gene_2  variant_3,variant_4,variant_5
 ```
 The gene and variant IDs are separated by a tab.
-The variant IDs in the same gene are separately by commas.
+The variant IDs in the same gene are separated by commas.
 Variant IDs should be in *chromosome:position* format.
 Note that this file is needed only when we perform gene-based analysis (i.e., when `--group group_file` is specified).

 ## File that Contains the Subset of Variants to be Analyzed in Single-Variant Analysis
 Each row is a variant ID, which should be in *chromosome:position* format.
-Note that this file is needed only when --extract-file extract_file is specified.
+Note that this file is needed only when `--extract-file extract_file` is specified.

 # OUTPUT FILES